Close

 Contacts

-If you would like to discuss a Public Health training placement at the School, please get in touch first with either of the Educational Supervisors, Karen Lock or Helen Hogan.
-If you have a specific research area in mind, you can contact one of the FPH contacts in the Faculty you are interested in (listed below) who can help direct you to potential project supervisors.
-Arrangements will need to be formalised through your Training Programme Director and the educational supervisors.
+If you would like to discuss a Public Health training placement at the School, please get in touch first with any of the Educational Supervisors, Greg Hartwell, Karen Lock or Charlotte Warren-Gash in the Faculty you are interested in (they can help direct you to potential project supervisors).
+Arrangements will need to be formalised through your Training Programme Director and the Educational Supervisors.

 Faculty of Public Health and Policy